 The following year saw a move to The George in Bangor, now the Clandeboye Lodge Hotel.
 An area, previously a car park, provided a good, firm surface which we improved with quarry dust and gravel.
 Surrounded by trees and backed by an historic old school house, this provided an attractive and sheltered setting.

 In 1991 the club established itself on the Irish Pétanque scene by hosting the first Celtic Challenge competition.
 Welcoming players from Scotland, Wales and throughout Ireland, the event was a great success, not least because Ireland managed to lift the trophy and prove that the standard of play on this island was a match for our more experienced visitors.

-The membership numbers of the early days have been difficult to maintain, but have stabilised around the mid-20s mark and it is a rare year when no new members are welcomed into the Club.
+The membership numbers of the early days were difficult to maintain and, for a number of years, stabilised around the mid-20s mark, with new members joining in most years, however, recent years have seen a regular influx of new members and, at 2022, there are 34 members.
 We have an annual programme of competitions comprising singles, doubles and triples and victories are spread across the membership.
-Our members continue to enjoy success in Irish competitions, and as representatives of the Ireland team in the Celtic Challenge competition.
+Our members have enjoyed success in Irish competitions, and as representatives of the Ireland team in the Celtic Challenge competition.

 * In 2020, the annual fee was re-negotiated.
 The new arrangement is that the fee will ‘purchase’ Associate membership of Pickie BC for 20 members of North down PC.